 As a result, little data is available on injuries at amusement parks.
 The National Safety Council reports that in 2014, 1,146 people sustained injuries related to rides at parks.
 The data only reflects injuries which occurred while on, or caused by, rides.
 They do not account for other injuries, such as falls, drownings, or other accidents that happen on park property, but are not related to a ride.

 It is vital to remember that the standard of negligence applies to amusement park operators.
 Even where there is minimal to no state oversight, or even where a park is in full compliance with state safety regulations, a park operator can still be liable for negligence.

 The question is often whether an injury or ride malfunction is foreseeable, or whether it was preventable.
 If reasonable care could have or should have been taken, a park can be liable for injuries caused to its visitors, regardless of what state regulations may say.

-If you are injured in an amusement park or carnival, or on any other premises, Contact the attorneys of Brassel, Alexander & Rice, LLC today for a free consultation to discuss your case.
+If you are injured in an amusement park or carnival, or on any other premises, Contact the attorneys of Brassel Alexander, LLC today for a free consultation to discuss your case.